-- Monitor of a diversity of wildlife species including songbirds, salamanders, butterflies, and bats to better protect and manage these species
+Your donation supports our work to monitor a diversity of wildlife species including songbirds, salamanders, butterflies, and bats to better protect and manage these species.

-- Protect and improve important habitats, such as nesting sites for bald eagles, loons, peregrine falcons and spiny softshell turtles.
+We protect and improve important habitats, such as nesting sites for bald eagles, loons, peregrine falcons and spiny softshell turtles with your gift.

 Your gift goes further helping Vermont's wildlife because every dollar you give is matched by grant money from the US Fish & Wildlife Service.